This article was originally published in March. It has been updated to reflect the results of the US Presidential election.

 There are so many different aspects to Donald Trump’s successful bid for the Presidency – the misogyny, the xenophobia, the hair – that your humble columnist barely knows where to start.
 But there is one topic more than any other that should interest marketers about the Trump phenomenon: his approach to media is electrifying.

-Trump has not only outthought his rivals for the Republican candidacy, he has changed the rules of political marketing forever.
+Trump out-thought first his rivals for the Republican candidacy and then the Democrat candidate Hillary Clinton.
+He has changed the rules of political marketing forever.
 A recent analysis by the Smart Media Group and mediaQuant provides some eye-opening comparisons between Trump and the other unfortunate politicians attempting to beat him to the White House.

-Not only is Trump winning without traditional advertising, he is winning against it.
-As his lead has increased, his main adversaries Ted Cruz and Marco Rubio have spent millions on anti-Trump advertising again using traditional TV spots to make their point.
-According to Kantar Media it is not unusual for $6 million to be spent in a single day on anti-Trump advertising all, so far, to no avail.
+Not only did Trump win without traditional advertising, he won against it.
+In the primaries, his main adversaries Ted Cruz and Marco Rubio spent millions on anti-Trump advertising again using traditional TV spots to make their point.
+According to Kantar Media it was not unusual for $6m to be spent in a single day on anti-Trump advertising all, so far, to no avail.

 The reason for Trump’s apparent immunity to attack ads and his remarkable ROI can be seen in the Smart Media Group data.
-While Trump has spent only $10 million on owned media, he has accrued almost $2 billion in earned media.
+While Trump has spent only $10m on owned media, he has accrued almost $2bn in earned media.
 To put that in perspective, this is almost double what President Obama spent on his whole re-election campaign in 2012.

 Above sources: mediaQuant, SMG Delta.
 By The New York Times

 It’s not taken long for marketers in the US to point to Trump’s success as further evidence of the power of content marketing and social media over traditional forms of communication.
 Clearly they have a point.
 Trump is achieving infeasible success from an incredibly small investment.
 He is the perma-tanned poster boy for everything that the new media revolutionaries have been telling us for the past decade.